Book Cover Photo Taken

 I just finished your book, Doug, and I’m left nearly in tears with despair as you bullet point Trump’s incredibly rapid march to dictatorship and certain destruction of our democracy should he (they) succeed.
 As I said earlier, your book succeeds as a memoir.
 You speak directly to your reader and hold attention by scattering in vivid descriptions of your surroundings while you narrate events.

-Your description of recent PSU violent protests startlingly contrasts with the antiwarriors’ nonviolent activism.
-No mistaking how the violent versions of youth protest are counterproductive, and as they were in our time, just plain stupid.
+Your description of recent PSU violent protests startlingly contrasts with the antiwar movement’s nonviolent activism.
+There’s no mistaking how the violent versions of youth protest are counterproductive and, as they were in our time, just plain stupid.

 You have indeed created something valuable.